Hogan, Maryland Leaders Sign 30-Day Gas-Free Tax Into Law

 “If I see a station that’s got gas for a penny less than the one across the street, I’ll go to that one and most people do,” he said.

-After the enactment of the legislation, Franchot said a gas station in Annapolis decreased prices at the pump.
+Several other states either continue to contemplate or have already passed similar legislation to suspend a gas tax.

+Georgia Gov. Brian Kemp signed legislation Friday to temporarily suspend the state’s gas tax through May 31.

-Other states are contemplating passing similar legislation such as neighboring Virginia, where Gov. Glenn Youngkin wants to suspend the gas tax for three months.
+In neighboring Virginia, Gov. Glenn Youngkin wants to suspend the gas tax in the Commonwealth for three months.
 He estimates the measure would save drivers 26 cents per gallon.

 Back in Maryland, Jones said the 30-day tax suspension comes as a response to an extraordinary circumstance from Russia’s attack on Ukraine.